Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Your anxiety feels disproportionate to the situation

-• You experience chronic rumination
+• You’re stuck in chronic rumination

 • Insight hasn’t translated into relief